 Source: Light: A Journal of Psychical Occult and Mystical Research volume VIII January-December 1888.
 London: Eclectic Publishing Co Ltd of 2 Duke Street Adelphi.
 Issue of 9 June 1888 pp271-72.

 Comments by Sally Davis: Dum Spiro Spero was the GD motto of Henrietta Paget.
 I’m assuming firstly that Light’s Dum Spiro Spero is Etta; and secondly that Isabel knew that’s who the writer was – she calls her “she” in the letter.
-Etta Paget was an artist, though she had a family and did not paint many works; it’s possible that Isabel had known her and her husband, the artist and illustrator Henry Marriott Paget, for many years by 1888.
+Etta Paget was an artist, though she had a family and did not paint many works.
+It’s likely that Isabel had known her and her husband, the artist and illustrator Henry Marriott Paget, for many years by 1888.
 Dum Spiro Spero’s series on the unity of religions were published in Light over two months or so in the spring of 1888.

 Isabel did not share Dum Spiro Spero’s optimism that a unity of religions could be achieved.
 She thought that disagreements between individuals over doctrine; and the continuing power of institutional religion, were both against it.
 She also felt that the path to Truth or self knowledge was “a lonely one”, not to be followed in a group.

 On the question of Healing by Faith, Isabel shared Mr Evans’ enthusiasm about Christian Science’s approach but felt that Christian Science had a tendency to over-simplify the Mysteries; in what she had read, she hadn’t found anything about the “hidden side of nature”.
-She mentioned the Christian Scientist teacher and writer Frances Lord in particular, hoping that her English education would make her understanding more complete; mentioning Böhme and Swedenborg in particular as authors Lord should read.
+She mentioned the Christian Scientist teacher and writer Frances Lord in particular, hoping that her English education would make her understanding more complete; mentioning Böhme/Boehme and Swedenborg in particular as authors Lord should read.
 I think Isabel must have been reading Frances Lord’s Christian Science Healing: its Principles and Practice which had been published recently.

 Finally: there was no address on Isabel’s letter; so she must have been between addresses again.